 Of course, not all scientists are platonists.
-An "operational" view was set forth by Nobelist P. W. Bridgman in The Nature of Physical Theory (1936), which contrasts neatly with Feynman's The Character of Physical Law.
+Nobelist P. W. Bridgman set forth an "operational" view in The Nature of Physical Theory (1936), which contrasts neatly with Feynman's The Character of Physical Law.
 More views are provided by Truesdell (rigorist) and Feyerabend (anarchist).
 My impression is that many scientists abstain from such views altogether.
 In the field of scientific psychology and brain models, however, platonism has a dominant influence.
-As discussed below, an alternative approach seeks to overcome limitations of platonic science
+As discussed below, an alternative approach seeks to overcome limitations of platonic science.

-As a first criticism of Feynman's platonism, I suspect that few chemists would concur with his statements (Lectures, § 3-2, Chemistry) about rules that state "which substance is combined with which, and how, that constituted inorganic chemistry.
+As a start, I suspect that few chemists would concur with Feynman's assertions (Lectures, § 3-2, Chemistry) about rules that state "which substance is combined with which, and how, that constituted inorganic chemistry.
 All these rules were ultimately explained in principle by quantum mechanics, so that theoretical chemistry is in fact physics. ... substances which are associated with living things...are just the same as substances made in inorganic chemistry but more complicated arrangements of atoms are involved...physical chemistry and quantum mechanics can be applied to organic as well as to inorganic compounds."

 Linus Pauling (1901-1994) was Feynman's colleague at Cal Tech and a pioneer in both inorganic and organic chemistry.
 Pauling used quantum mechanics extensively in his own work.
 In his 1954 Nobel Laureate Lecture, Pauling stated: "The development of the theory of molecular structure and the nature of the chemical bond during the past twenty-five years has been in considerable part empirical - based upon the facts of chemistry - but with the interpretation of these facts greatly influenced by quantum mechanical principles and concepts."
-Such a statement is quite different from implying, as Feynman does, that the facts of chemistry are "rules" that are "explained in principle by quantum mechanics."
+Such a statement is quite different from implying, as Feynman does, that facts of inorganic chemistry are "rules" that are "explained in principle by quantum mechanics" and that "the same" approach applies to organic chemistry.
 It is the difference between a scientist who uses principles of quantum mechanics to construct tools for fact-based investigations and one who declares that quantum mechanics explains in principle everything in the Universe.

-As an illustration of the difference, Pauling described his "arbitrary" use of a resonance theory that uses oscillating static images, which are "idealized, hypothetical structural elements."
-"In the description of the theory of resonance in chemistry there has been a perhaps unnecessarily strong emphasis on its arbitrary character. ... a description of the benzene molecule can be given, in quantum mechanical language ...
-An approximate wave function for the benzene molecule may be formulated...
+Differences are further illustrated by Pauling's description of his "arbitrary" resonance theory that uses cycles of static images, which are "idealized, hypothetical structural elements."
+"In the description of the theory of resonance in chemistry there has been a perhaps unnecessarily strong emphasis on its arbitrary character. ...
 It might be possible to develop an alternative simple way of discussing the structure of the amide group, for example, that would have permitted chemists to predict its properties, such as planarity; but in fact no simple way of discussing this group other than the way given above, involving resonance between two valence-bond structures, has been discovered, The convenience and usefulness of the concept of resonance in the discussion of chemical problems are so great as to make the disadvantage of the element of arbitrariness of little significance.
 Also, it must not be forgotten that the element of arbitrariness occurs in essentially the same way in the simple structure theory of organic chemistry as in the theory of resonance - there is the same use of idealized, hypothetical structural elements. ...
 Chemists have found that the simple structure theory of organic chemistry and also the resonance theory are valuable, despite their use of idealizations and their arbitrary character."